mchmarny/timeseries-samples/README.md

-# influxdb-samples
+# timeseries-samples

-A few samples of time-series data management using influxdb.
-The included `mock.js` generates second-resultion percentage data for CPU Utilization and Free Memory.
+A few samples of time-series data management using [influxdb](http://influxdb.com/).
+The included `mock.js` generates second-resolution percentage data for CPU Utilization and Free Memory.

 ![](./screen_shot.png)

-## example queries
+## a few example queries

 Simple select of all value